btskinner/spatial/README.md

-# Spatial Data and Scripts
+# Spatial data and scripts

 This directory contains spatial data files and the scripts that produce them.
 The data files are linked both to their GitHub repository location and a raw version to facilitate easy download.
 Scripts to produce the datasets can be found in the `./scripts` subdirectory of the repository.